 The Woodhands Rock the Wrong Bar

-4 April 2008, terribly early in the morning
+4 April 2008, early morning

 I saw the Woodhands again last night.
 They were playing a set at the Wrong Bar to celebrate the release of their new CD, Heart Attack.
 I’m listening to the CD now, and it really is quite enjoyable, but you really need to see the boys play live: they are amazing.
 Dan and Paul are both very skillful musicians, and there is clearly a good chemistry between them — they both play off one another during the course of a song.
 This show I actually got to see what Dan gets up to when he’s on stage: I had a good view of his set up and what he does while playing.
 Sadly, I still have no clue how he makes all the sounds he does.
 There is some multitasking going on that I just can’t grasp.
 The dude can play a Keytar: I think that’s enough reason to see the band live.
 Paul rapped a verse from Triumph — fuck yeah — and he didn’t mess up like the last time I saw him do a verse from California Love.
 (Although, I actually think his messing up at the last show actually got the crowd even more hyped up.)
 As before, Paul played the shit out of his drums.
 The crowd was dancing and it was good.
 The show last night was awesome.